Respect Network Events.

 - Practitioners working with victims/survivors

-- Sector workers who want to understand the impact culture has on those affected by domestic violence and abuse
+- Frontline workers who want to understand the impact culture has on those affected by domestic violence and abuse

-- Professionals with a basic understanding of the dynamics of domestic violence and abuse
+- Frontline Workers with a basic understanding of the dynamics of domestic violence and abuse